jorgegorka/svelte-router/README.md

 The layout and/or the component that matches the active route will be rendered inside _Router_.

+Options is an object that supports two properties:

-The only option availabe now is _gaPageviews_ that will record route changes as pageviews in Google Analytics.
+_gaPageviews_ that will record route changes as pageviews in Google Analytics.
 It's disabled by default.

+_lang_ a string that sets the language that the router will use to match the active route.
+Check [Localisation](#localisation)

-## Route
+### Route

 `import { Route } from 'svelte-router-spa'`